StanMihai/AWJ-2017/docs/lab/lab2.md

 ### Instantiate

-You need to write the value of the component selector between "<></>" in the the template file of angular structure in which you want to have that instance.
+You need to write the value of the component selector between "<></>" in the template file of the angular structure in which you want to have that instance.

 Example:

-You can write the code written below in the "app.component.html".
+You can write the code below in the "app.component.html".

 ```bash
 <app-component-name></app-component-name>